Kerani: Career

 In 2011, Kerani's professional musical career soared as she undertook the composition of soundtracks for several documentary films commissioned by the Historical Society of the Roerstreek in the Netherlands.
-During the same year, she unveiled her debut new age album, "Wings of Comfort."
-Just one year later, her sophomore release, "The Journey," made its debut.
+During the same year, she unveiled her debut new age album, Wings of Comfort.
+Just one year later, her sophomore release, The Journey, made its debut.
 Both albums garnered significant airplay and contributed to Kerani's burgeoning reputation in the music industry.

-Meanwhile, she also worked for Peaceful Radio, a Dutch internet radio station, where she conducted interviews with various international new-age artists, such as Rodrigo Rodriguez and Sabine van Baaren.

 In the run-up to the release of her third album Arctic Sunrise in 2014, Kerani wrote the soundtrack to several documentaries commissioned by the NWO - the Dutch Organization for Scientific Research.
 She also re-orchestrated a large set of children's songs for an instruction DVD for disabled children, called t Steyntje zingt.

 Arctic Sunrise went to #2 on the International Zone Music Reporter Chart for new-age music, got airplay on hundreds of radio stations worldwide, was a Top 10 album on the annual ZMR rankings, and won the ZMR Neo-Classical Album of the Year Award.
 From this album, the classical track Far Away from Home was re-orchestrated, recorded and published for windband by Bronsheim Music.

-In 2015, a few days before performing in concert with Terry Oldfield, Kerani launched her fourth concept and bestseller album, Equilibrium On this album, she was joined by special guest musicians including concertmaster of the South-Netherlands Philharmonic Orchestra Wilfred Sassen, violist Joanne Wigmans, cellist Joep Willems and brass musician Jos Gijzen.
-Some of the musicians are known internationally, such as shakuhachi flute player and recording artist Rodrigo Rodriguez, guitarist Romain van Beek and flutist and vocalist Jan Mertens.
-The album received a nomination for the Best Neo-Classical New Age Album by the ZMR and was also nominated for Best Electronic Album by One World Music Radio in the UK.
+In 2015, Kerani launched her fourth concept and bestseller album, Equilibrium The album received a nomination for the Best Neo-Classical New Age Album by the ZMR and was also nominated for Best Electronic Album by One World Music Radio in the UK.

-In the spring of 2017, Kerani released her fifth concept album, called Stardust.
+In 2017, Kerani released her fifth concept album, called Stardust.
 Stardust is a space-themed album that was recorded with Roermonds Orkest De Symphonie, conducted by Christiaan Janssen, Gemengd Vocaal Ensemble Canto Rinato, conducted by Anton Kropivšek.
-In total, 60 musicians participated in this elaborate project, which was led by executive producer Arno Op den Camp, and supported by multi-Grammy and Latin Grammy Award winning producer Kabir Sehgal, who also wrote the liner notes in the CD booklet.
+In total, 60 musicians participated in this elaborate project, which was led by executive producer Arno Op den Camp, and supported by multi-Grammy and Latin Grammy Award winning producer Kabir Sehgal.
 While receiving many accolades from the international press and holding the #1 position in the ZMR International Top 100 Radio Airplay Chart during the months of June and July 2017, Stardust got nominated in 2 categories by the ZMR: New Age Album of the Year 2017 and Best Neo-Classical Album.